okta/okta-devices-kotlin/README.md

 ### Delete enrollment from device

-The difference between calling `deleteFromDevice` and `delete` is that `deleteFromDevice` does not make a server call, therefore it does not require any authorization.
+The difference between calling `deleteFromDevice` and `delete` is that `deleteFromDevice` does not make a server call to unenroll push verification, therefore it does not require any authorization.
 Use this with caution as the user will be unable to meet MFA requirements for any sign-in attempt.

 ```kotlin